Sunlenca® (lenacapavir)

 PI=protease inhibitor

-PRO=patient-reported outcomes
+PRO=patient-reported outcome

 PWH=people with HIV